 Keystone College Campus Safety Officers have the authority to ask persons for identification and to determine whether individuals have valid and lawful business at the College.
-Campus Safety Officers have the authority to issue parking citations, which are billed to the
+Campus Safety Officers have the authority to issue parking citations, which are billed to the respective financial accounts of students, faculty, and staff.

-Members of the Keystone College Depart-ment of Campus Safety are not police officers; they do not carry firearms, and they do not have arrest powers.
+Members of the Keystone College Department of Campus Safety are not police officers; they do not carry firearms, and they do not have arrest powers.